jefftriplett/cookiecutter-pandoc-ebook-template/README.md

 - [latex](http://www.latex-project.org/) (OS X users should probably install [MacTex](http://tug.org/mactex/).)

-You should be able to run `make` form inside your ebook's folder to generate your eboo.
+You should be able to run `make` form inside your ebook's folder to generate your ebook.

     $ make